Skip to main content

 Tuition Fee Loan

 You will be charged a tuition fee by Queen Mary in each academic year.
-The Home rate of tuition fee is £9250 unless you started your course before 2017.
-The tuition fee is frozen at £9250 up to and including the 2024-25 academic year.
+The Home rate of tuition fee for the 2024/25 academic year is £9250 (unless you started your course before 2017).

 You can apply for a Tuition Fee Loan to pay all or part of your tuition fee if you are eligible.
 Tuition Fee Loans are repayable - more information can be found in our Loan Repayments section on this page.